 It seems that there was a small measure of hope in the heart of these two disciples because they had been counting the days since the crucifixion and knew that NOW it is the third day.
 Their weak faith did not rejoice when the women testified of the empty tomb.
 Their dejected countenance and the sorrowful tale they told as they walked together, demonstrated that a measure of doubt continued to lurk in their minds, but it WAS the third day!

 The fluctuating hope and teetering trust of the two disciples was shortly to be transformed into factual faith, when they invited Jesus to come into their home and sup with them.
 And it was when He took the bread and blessed it, broke it, and began giving it to them, that their eyes were opened and they recognised the Messiah in their midst, and immediately He vanished from their sight.

 What a change of mind must have flooded their heart as they excitedly said to one another, "Were not our hearts burning within us while He was speaking to us on the road, and explaining the Scriptures to us?"

-Heavenly Father, thank You for the beautiful account of the two disciples on the road to Emmaus whose sorrow was turned into joy when they met Jesus on the way and He opened-up to them the Scriptures.
-Thank You that their hope in Him was restored when they discovered that Christ was indeed their promised Messiah, Who died to pay the price for their sin and rose again the third day, so that all Scripture would be fulfilled.
+Heavenly Father, thank You for the beautiful account of the two disciples on the road to Emmaus, whose sorrow was turned into joy when they met Jesus on the way, and He opened-up the Scriptures to them.
+Thank You that their hope in Him was restored when they discovered that Christ was indeed their promised Messiah Who died to pay the price for their sin and rose again the third day, so that all Scripture would be fulfilled.
 I pray that I would be careful not to fall into the trap of letting outward circumstances affect my inner trust in You.
 In Jesus' name I pray, AMEN.